New Research: Key Findings on the State of Education-Led Growth

 Customization

-• Does the LMS allow you to customize the branding (e.g., logos, colors, fonts)?
+• Does the LMS allow you to customize branding (e.g., logos, colors, fonts)?
 A good LMS offers customization so when a learner lands on your academy page or eLearning destination, they feel like they’re still on your website.

-Course management and Organization
+Course Management and Organization

-• Can you customize the in-app experience to give custom recommendations?
+• Can you customize the learning experience to give custom recommendations?
 You know how Netflix makes suggestions based on your watch history and user profile?
 A good LMS can also do this—showing learners fresh, relevant content often (so they want to come back to the LMS and continue learning).

 Gating